Ayoya22/NLP-Webpack/StudentReadme.md

     present in the `pakage.json` file.

 - Then run the `npm run build-prod` command this will generate the dist folder and cache folders too.
+- Then run the `npm run build-dev` command still from your terminal, this will lauch your default browser with the html file from the views folder.
+- After you have run the npm commands, you can also run the different tests folders that are present in the project.
+You can do so by running `npm run test` from the root directory of the project in the terminal.
+This command will search and run the different tests folders together with all their tests using `jest`.

+- From there you will be able to input your texts or url to be analyzed by aylien.

+##Note

+The credentials used in setting up the aylien api is supposed to last just for 14 days from the day I created a trial account on Aylien text api. so if it doesn't work it means my credentials must have surely expired .
+So please use the link below to create an account on Aylien text api and change my credentials in the `index.js` file in the `./server` folder.